renantrendt/ai_4_good/Readme.md

 1. **Phase 1**: Learning to translate paragraphs (translated text as context, generate original text)
 2. **Phase 2**: Bilingual next token prediction (alternating sentences in both languages)

+### Phase 1: Translation Learning

+**Objective**: Teach the model to understand the relationship between the new language (Yanomami) and English.

+**Data Format**: `{"text": "<translated_text>\n\n<english_text>"}`
+- The model is given translated text as context and learns to generate the original English text.
+- Example: Yanomami text followed by two newlines, then the corresponding English text.

+**Learning Focus**:
+- Basic vocabulary and grammar of the new language
+- Mapping between concepts in both languages
+- Understanding the structure of the new language

+**File Used**: `formatted_data/phase1_data.txt`

+### Phase 2: Bilingual Next Token Prediction

+**Objective**: Improve the model's ability to seamlessly switch between languages and generate coherent text in both.

+**Data Format**: `{"text": "<sentence1_en> <sentence1_yanomami> <sentence2_en> ..."}`
+- Alternating sentences in both languages
+- The model learns to predict the next token regardless of which language it's in

+**Learning Focus**:
+- Code-switching (moving between languages)
+- Maintaining context across language boundaries
+- Generating coherent text in both languages

+**File Used**: `formatted_data/phase2_data.txt`

+This two-phase approach is designed to gradually build the model's capabilities in the new language, first establishing basic understanding and translation abilities, then developing more sophisticated bilingual capabilities.

 ## Installation Instructions

 ### Prerequisites